acuarica/jnif/README.md

 	delete [] newdata;

 JNIF's **ClassFile** class provides fields and methods for analyzing and editing a Java class.

-Listing~\ref{usage-print1} shows how to traverse all methods in a class to dump their names and descriptors.
+The following listing shows how to traverse all methods in a class to dump their names and descriptors.

 	for (jnif::Method* m : cf.methods) {